Links on Android Authority may earn us a commission. Learn more.

-Steam is one of the most popular gaming platforms and a very powerful digital distribution service.
-Steam officially is supported on Windows, Mac, and Linux, but what about Chromebooks?
-It’s possible, though the experience isn’t perfect, and there’s a few catches involved in the process.
+Steam is one of the most popular gaming platforms and a powerful digital distribution service.
+Steam is officially supported on Windows, Mac, and Linux, but what about Chromebooks?
+It’s possible, though the experience isn’t perfect, and a few catches are involved in the process.

 Can Chromebooks run Steam?

 Does Steam work on a Chromebook?
 The short answer is: yes, it’s possible.
-The longer answer is that it isn’t a simple process, as there is no native Steam Chrome OS app.
-Not to mention your Chromebook’s internals may not even be able to handle Steam.
+The longer answer is that it isn’t a simple process, as the native Steam Chrome OS app is only in Alpha right now, and supported on only a few higher-end Chromebooks.
+Also, your Chromebook’s internals may not even be able to handle Steam.
 Let’s dig deeper into the details.